News Praise Retreats Work With Us Book Resources Blog Contact Free Guide to EPIC Date Night Login

-The first kind of conversation transports you and your partner to new dimensions of connection and love.
-In these conversations, you reveal the full truth of your experience, your little victories, your hopes and dreams, and even the things that scare you.
-You open up to each other, and your connection grows.
+Here's one way to talk to your partner.
+You reveal the full truth of your experience, your little victories, your hopes and dreams, and even the things that scare you.

-Then there's the second, more ordinary, way that we talk to each other in relationships.
-In these conversations, you and your partner become like news anchors reporting on the latest events.
+Here's another way to talk to your partner.
+You become like news anchors reporting on the latest events.

 The most insidious thing about this conversational trap is that we get stuck talking about the weather, without even knowing it's happening.